-Over the last few months have you noticed a lack of communication skills between people at work?
+Over the last few months, have you noticed a lack of communication skills between people at work?
 Are people feeling stressed, not getting things done, and having too many priorities to keep their heads above water?

 What Not to Do

 If people at work (or even at home) are not motivated for whatever reason, it definitely impacts productivity.
 When this happens, leaders often make the mistake of trying to tackle the end result instead of getting to the root of the actual problem.

 That is, instead of looking at why morale is low or how they can raise it, they make a critical error by honing in on productivity.
 Here are some common workplace examples:

 Posting Performance Data

 A chart or slogan in the work area is posted so team members can focus on their performance levels.
 This works for goal attainment, but not if morale is the source of productivity problems.
 Managers who do this sort of thing believe that if they talk about production numbers every day, it will be enough to take care of low morale.